Solutions

 Key findings from the 2019 Kenya Violence Against Children and Youth Survey (VACS)

-From 2015 to 2025, DREAMS in Kenya addressed the multiple overlapping risk factors AGYW face in high HIV-burden counties such as Nairobi, Kisumu, and Homa Bay.
+From 2015 to 2025, DREAMS in Kenya, implemented through Afya Ziwani (PATH) with funding through the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), addressed the multiple overlapping risk factors AGYW face in high HIV-burden counties such as Nairobi, Kisumu, and Homa Bay.

 3